Celebrate Valentine’s Day with these special sugar cookie hearts with naturally dyed frosting!

 We used freeze dried raspberries for the great Valentine’s Day frosting color, and left a handful of them frosted white in case any of the little guys in class were afraid of pink 😉 Freeze dried strawberries would work for that pretty color if you want too!

-- 1 egg (if you are egg free you can use a gelatin egg or flax egg or 2)
+- 1 egg if you are egg free you can use a flax egg

 - 1 tsp vanilla